-In our tap drill size calculator, the external diameter, thread count, series number, and thread class tolerances will be used to calculate all results for your tapping operation.
+In this tap drill size calculator, I incorporated parameters like external diameter, thread count, series number, and thread class tolerances to give you precise results for your tapping operation.

 The algorithms in this calculator, including hole size and tap drill sizes, were developed based on the best understanding of the ANSI/ASME B1.1-1989 specification.

 Imperial UN (Imperial Unified National Thread Form)

 A term that uses old units of length as measurements to describe an internal or exterior thread geometry or the thread size geometry.

 Metric UN (American Metric Unified National Thread Form)

 A term that uses metric (mm) dimensions to describe an internal thread or external thread nominal size .

 In terms of threaded components, I’ve observed that the spiral part has a major diameter.
 It’s the size of the largest screw or the diameter of the threaded hole, depending on which one is greater.

 A measure of a full thread per inch length.

 Space in the middle of each “V” or thread.
 Basic size includes both the fine series and coarse thread.